benhalladay08/flop7/docs/rules.md

 ## Player Decision Flow

-The diagram below covers every branch a player (or AI agent) must handle on their turn.
+The diagram below covers every branch a player must handle on their turn.

 ```plantuml
 @startuml